Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 -------

-### Differentiated Softmax (D-Softmax) [[3]](#ref3)
+### Differentiated Softmax (D-Softmax)

 The idea of D-Softmax was inspired by *differentiating* words according to their frequencies.
-Compared to the vanilla softmax with a condense weight matrix in the output layer, D-Softmax utilizes a sparse weight matrix with blocks (of different dimensionalities) distributed to different word embeddings.
+Compared to the vanilla softmax with a condense weight matrix in the output layer, D-Softmax utilizes a sparse weight matrix with blocks (of different dimensionalities) distributed to different word embeddings [[3]](#ref3).

 -------